quinnkeast/jengoertzen-website/_books/books.md

   - title: Sensitive
     author: Jenn Granneman and Andre Sólo
     reading: true
+  - title: Hell Bent
+    author: Leigh Bardugo
+    thoughts: A welcome continuation of Ninth House, fell into and inhaled it.
   - title: Fifty Sounds
     author: Polly Barton
     thoughts: I found new ways to articulate the experience of living in a country where you don't speak the language.